pauldmccarthy/win-pytreat/getting_started/04_numpy.md

 > Here we used a handy feature of the `reshape` method - if you pass `-1` for
 > the size of one dimension, it will automatically determine the size to use
 > for that dimension.

-Take a look at [the
-> appendix](#appendix-vectors-in-numpy) for a discussion on vectors in Numpy.
+Note that Numpy treats row and column vectors differently than in Matlab, which is a potential source of confusion for those of you who are used to Matlab's linear algebra-based take on things.
+You might wish to take a break now to read [the appendix](#appendix-vectors-in-numpy) for a discussion on vectors in Numpy.

 Here is a more useful example, where we use broadcasting to de-mean the rows